lin380/coursebook/docs/index.md

 ## Acknowledgements {- #acknowledgements}

-TAD has been reviewed by and suggestions and changes incorporated based on the feedback through [the TAD Hypothes.is group](https://hypothes.is/groups/Q3o92MJg/tad) by the following people: Andrea Bowling, Caroline Brady, Declan Golsen, Asya Little, ...
+TAD has been reviewed by and suggestions and changes incorporated based on the feedback through [the TAD Hypothes.is group](https://hypothes.is/groups/Q3o92MJg/tad) by the following people: Andrea Bowling, Caroline Brady, Declan Golsen, Asya Little, Claudia Valdez, ...

 ## Build information {-}